Calchan/debian-install-scripts/README.md

    git clone https://github.com/Calchan/debian-install-scripts
    ```

-4. Wired networking is recommended.
-Either ethernet, or a USB-to-ethernet adapter.
-I always use a
+4. Wired networking is recommended, at least for the second part.
+Either ethernet, or a
-   USB-tethered cell-phone out of habit.
-Make sure it's on WiFi because there's going to be a lot to
+   USB-to-ethernet adapter.
+I always use a USB-tethered cell-phone out of habit.
+Make sure it's on
-   download.
-In case you really want to use your computer's WiFi for the second part of the
+   WiFi because there's going to be a lot to download.
+In case you really want to use your
-   installation process instead of wired networking, you must do the first part (the actual Debian
+   computer's WiFi for the second part of the installation process instead of wired networking, you
-   install) using the same interface so that the installation software detects and installs all
+   must do the first part (the actual Debian install) using the same interface so that the
-   that's needed.
-Then, once rebooted for the second part, locate your WiFi interface using `ip a`
+   installation software detects and installs all that's needed.
+Then, once rebooted for the second
-   (it's the one or one of those starting with `wl`).
+   part, locate your WiFi interface using `ip a` (it's the one or one of those starting with `wl`).
    Finally, run:
    ```
    wpa_passphrase '<your WiFi SSID> '<your WiFi passphrase>' > /tmp/wpa
    wpa_supplicant -c /tmp/wpa -i <your WiFi interface> &